Trewaters/SifuTrewaters/practice/signIn_2023.md

 ~"They all think it’s about more detail.
 But that’s not how memory works.
 We recall with our feelings.
 Anything real should be a mess."
 -- by Dr. Ana Stelline, Blade Runner 2049

+# Saturday, 2023-08-12 08:49:06

+The past couple of weeks have been busy.
+I completed my first sprint as an engineer!
+That was exciting.
+Now we are working on our project as the rest of scrum team is formed.
+My team is starting to work harder as more managers and figures of authority start to interact with us in meetings.
+When no one was monitoring us closely we all worked slower.
+But that meant my already under performing team members were not putting any real effort into learning the code.
+I on the other hand keep hammering through obstacles one way or another.
+Our recent roadblock was connecting to a new external API.
+This took us about a month.
+None of the mentors nor my team had the time, or ability to get this data from the external API.
+Finally yesterday I cracked the code, literally.
+I was able to write code that would display API data on the website.
+The code looks baisc and follows worst practices but it runs.
+The rules are:

+1. Get it working.
+2. Get it working right.
+3. Get it working faster.

+I am on #1.
+Get it Working.

+Other milestones are having our official tech lead for the dev team.
+Last week we onboarded our scrum master.
+Things are coming along great.
+Next week I will demo my work for our first ceremony.
+I am in heaven!
+Everyday I am excited for what the day has to bring.
+My working rules are to not work on difficult problem as the day ends.
+Stopping hard issue one (1) hour before the day ends.
+It helps me avoid obsession on an issue that is wasting my brain cycles.
+If I have an issue that is blocking me I write it down on a list or peice of paper and keep it close so I can revisit that technical issue later when I have time to learn and study.
+It has helped me put things to the side.
+The secondary benefit is the ego boost I get from looking at those notes and tearing them up because I know how to do that now.
+For example loading json files into my NextJS project as mock data.
+That beat me up one day now I know how to do it.

+Growth is good thing.
+I strive for it everyday.

+~"Do the best you can until you know better.
+Then when you know better, do better."
+-- by Maya Angelou